Food and Drug Administration, HHS.

 III.
 Nomination Procedures

 Any interested person may nominate one or more qualified persons for membership on the advisory committee.
 Self-nominations are also accepted.
-Nominations must include a current, complete resume or curriculum vitae for each nominee, including current business address and/or home address, telephone number, and email address if available.
+Nominations must include a current, complete résumé or curriculum vitae for each nominee, including current business address, telephone number, and email address if available, and a signed copy of the Acknowledgement and Consent form available at the FDA Advisory Nomination Portal (see ADDRESSES).
 Nominations must specify the advisory committee for which the nominee is recommended.
 Nominations must also acknowledge that the nominee is aware of the nomination unless self-nominated.
 FDA will ask potential candidates to provide detailed information concerning such matters related to financial holdings, employment, and research grants and/or contracts to permit evaluation of possible sources of conflict of interest.

 BILLING CODE 4164-01-P